 Move to Northern Ireland: for its vibrant food & culture

-Forget what you know about Northern Ireland.
-Over the last decade, our country has changed dramatically.
-In fact, National Geographic magazine hails Belfast as a ‘must-see destination.’
-More people than ever are choosing to move here, drawn to the region’s unique lifestyle, compact size and excellent quality of life.
+Forget what you know about Northern Ireland - over the last decade, our country has changed dramatically.
+In fact, The Lonely Planet has branded Northern Ireland, 'an exploding food scene, hip cities and the stunning Causeway Coast: there's plenty to pull visitors to the North,' which might explain why more people than ever are choosing to move here, drawn to the region’s unique lifestyle, compact size and excellent quality of life.

 Northern Ireland is going through a period of regeneration with independent brands and visionaries, pouring soul into every part of the region.
 From culinary paradise to a booming film sector, Northern Ireland is a vibrant location that has plenty to offer.